bundasma/matthew_bundas_portfolio/README.md

 ## Michigan State University Observatory
 End-to-End operation of MSU's campus observatory, including telesope operation and data reduction.
+Over the course of more than two years, I completed 1,000+ observations, and was promoted to a position where I trained my peers.